Services & Information

 The new rules apply to adults who live alone or with dependent children only.
 Lone parents with children over the age of 18 will not be able to form a support bubble.

 Single adult households can form one ‘support bubble' with one other household.
 You cannot have more than one support bubble and you should not change your bubble.
 All those in a support bubble will be able to spend time together inside each others' homes, including overnight, without needing to stay 2 metres apart.
-From 13th June, you will also be able to meet outdoors with everyone in your support bubble, even if this is more than 6 people.
 You cannot form a support bubble with another household if neither you nor they are in a single adult household.

 Even if you are in a support bubble, you are still not allowed to:

 - meet other people indoors - including in their home or your home - unless you are in a support bubble (from 13th June), or for other limited circumstances listed in law;

 - meet outdoors with people who are not in your household or (where applicable) support bubble, or for other limited circumstances listed in law;